Extended Reduced-Form Framework for Non-Life Insurance: Pricing and hedging of non-life insurance liability cash flow in hybrid market

 \end{defn}

 We follow the approach of \cite{Pla3} and work under the following assumption.

 \begin{assump} There exists a benchmark portfolio $S^*$. \end{assump}

 In \cite{Hul-Sch}, it is shown that Assumption \ref{ass: benchmark} is weaker than assuming the existence of an equivalent martingale measure.
-As discussed in \cite{Bia}, this weak no-arbitrage assumption is more suitable for modeling a hybrid market as in our case.
+As discussed in \cite{Bia}, this weak no-arbitrage assumption is more suitable for modeling a hybrid market as in our case and allows to work directly under the real world measure $P$.
+An extensive background of the benchmark approach and its application can be found in \cite{Pla3}.
+Note that, as discussed in \cite{Pla3}, the benchmark portfolio $S^*$ can be identified with a sufficiently diversified portfolio such as Morgan Stanley capital weighted world stock accumulation index, i.e. MSCI world index.

 Given a generic random variable or process $X$, we denote by $\hat X:= X/S^*$ the \emph{benchmarked} value of $X$.
 The following lemma is proved in \cite{Bia-Cre}.

 \begin{lemma} If the vector process of primary assets $S$ is continuous, then the benchmarked vector process $\hat S := {S}/{S^*}$ is a $(P, \Gb)$-local martingale. \end{lemma}

 For the sake of simplicity, we assume the following conditions similar to the ones in \cite{Bia-Zha}. \begin{assump} The inflation index process $I = (I_t)_{t \in [0,T]}$ and the vector process of primary assets $S$ are continuous.
 The benchmark portfolio $S^* = (S^*_t)_{t \in [0,T]}$ is continuous, $\Fb$-adapted, and the benchmarked value process $\hat{S} := S/S^*$ is an $(\Fb, P)$-local martingale.
 Inflation linked zero-coupon bond (or TIPS) is a primary asset, i.e. an element of the vector $S$. \end{assump}